pmuens/awesome-serverless/README.md

 - [Azure Infrastructure as Code](https://www.manning.com/books/azure-infrastructure-as-code) Comprehensive guide to seamlessly managing your application infrastructure with Azure’s native IaC tools.
 - [Securing Kubernetes Secrets](https://www.manning.com/books/securing-kubernetes-secrets) Compact hands-on guide to storing and protecting sensitive data in a Kubernetes environment.
 - [Serverless Architectures on AWS, Second Edition](https://www.manning.com/books/serverless-architectures-on-aws-second-edition) Book that teaches how to design, secure, and manage serverless backend APIs for web and mobile applications on the AWS platform.
+- [Data Engineering on Azure](https://www.manning.com/books/data-engineering-on-azure) Book that teaches the skills you need to build and maintain big data platforms in massive enterprises.

 ## Professional services